beckn/strapi-plugins/README.md

 ### v1.6.0
 Released Beckn Trade BAP, Beckn Trade BPP, and Beckn-MDM plugins to support Beckn energy implementations, including trade facilitation and master data management.

+### v1.7.0
+Introduced the `beckn-energy-admin` plugin to enable execution of pending trades in P2P energy domains, providing better trade lifecycle management.

+### v1.8.0
+Added support for additional DEG domains such as:
+- DEG Rental
+- DEG Retail
+- DEG Finance
+- DEG EV
+This enables broader use-case coverage for decentralized energy and commerce.

+### v1.9.0
+Beckn APIs were extended to support retrieval of both quantity selected and quantity ordered, improving transparency and consistency in order processing.

+### v1.10.0
+- Added support for **decimal-based quantities** in order placement and processing.
+- Introduced new search filters including filtering by quantity, price, tags, and more to enhance product discovery.

 ## Contributing